jaywunder/jaywunder.github.io/drafts/2016-04-12-XSS-at-Barlow.md

 - `bu=imgur.com`
 - `bc=Website%20contains%20prohibited%20Adult%20Oriented%20content`

 What's interesting about this is that the `bu` variable – which is for the link – comes before the `bc` variable in the firewall URL.
 The ordering of those two variables is important because it means I could craft a malicious URL to take advantage of it.
-I tried going to `imgur.com/&bc=Some%20Random%20Text` and lo and behold "Some Random Text" was the description for why `imgur.com` was blocked, **not** "Website Contains prohibited Adult Oriented content".
+I tried going to imgur.com/&bc=Some%20Random%20Text, and lo and behold "Some Random Text" was the description for why imgur.com was blocked, instead of “Website Contains prohibited Adult Oriented content”..

 With that knowledge in mind, I could *in theory* inject any HTML into a client's webpage by putting the HTML after `&bc=` in the malicious URL.
 I tried going to `imgur.com/&bc=<script>alert('bad')</script>` and found good news and bad news.
 The good news was that I did see the `script` element in the HTML code of the webpage.
 The bad news was that the `script` didn't actually run.

-​It turned out that the page was rendering the variables locally on the client's page, as we saw in the URL, the page is written in raw HTML, not rendered server-side with PHP.
+​It turned out that the page was rendering the variables locally on the client’s page as we saw in the URL.
+The page is written in raw HTML, not rendered server-side with PHP.
 The script tag wouldn't run because it was being rendered on the page after load time, and new script tags aren't run if they're added after the page loads.
 After a bit of researching I found `img` tags *do* run javascript if they're put in a page after load time.
 So I just had to put an `img` tag with `src="not_real_image"` and `onerror="alert('this is bad')"` attributes.